moloney/dcmstack/doc/Python_Tutorial.rst

 either pass True for the *embed_meta* parameter to *DicomStack.to_nifti* or you can immediately get a *NiftiWrapper* with *DicomStack.to_nifti_wrapper*.

-By default the meta data is filtered to minimize the chance of including any PHI.
+By default the meta data is filtered to reduce the chance of including private health information.
 This filtering can be controlled with the *meta_filter* parameter to the *DicomStack* constructor.

+**IT IS YOUR RESPONSABILITY TO KNOW IF THERE IS PRIVATE HEALTH INFORMATION IN THE RESULTING FILE AND TREAT SUCH FILES APPROPRIATELY.**

 Creating NiftiWrapper Objects
 -----------------------------

 The *NiftiWrapper* class can be used to work with extended Nifti files.
+It wraps a *Nifti1Image* from the *nibabel* package.
 As mentioned above, these can be created directly from a *DicomStack*.

 .. code-block:: python